pytorch/translate/README.md

 Translate requires
 * A Linux operating system with a CUDA compatible card
+* C++ compiler supporting ECMAScript syntax for <regex>, such as GCC 4.9 and above.
 * A [CUDA installation](https://docs.nvidia.com/cuda/)

-To install Translate, please refer to the `linux_install.sh` script.
-In short, run `bash linux_install.sh`.
+To install Translate, please refer to the `install.sh` script.
+In short, run `bash install.sh`.

 ## Training